msavoury-carecloud/deepstream.io-website/src/docs/client-js/reqres-response/readme.md

   arg: errorMsg
   typ: String
   opt: false
-  des: A string that will be passed as error to the RPC requestor
+  des: A string that will be passed as error to the RPC requester.
 {{/table}}

 Send an error to the client. `errorMsg` will be received as the first argument to the callback registered with `client.rpc.make()`.
 This will complete the RPC.